 Stats and Specs

-In total, the rifle weighs in at just over 6-pounds.
+And in total, the rifle weighs in at just over 6-pounds.

 Equipped with our favorite mid-length gas system, the V7 spices up the classic AR build with a few extras.
 Add-ons include an improved flash suppressor, angled pistol grip, and Grip-N-Rip Charging handle.